Raúl Jiménez: 2019 CONCACAF Gold Cup

 On 5 June 2019, Jiménez was included in the Mexico squad for the CONCACAF Gold Cup.
 In the team's debut match against Cuba, Jiménez scored twice in El Tri's 7–0 victory.
 He scored his third goal in the 3–2 victory over Martinique as Mexico topped Group A and advanced to the knockout round.
 In the quarter-final match against Costa Rica, Jiménez scored in the 1–1 draw, subsequently missing his penalty in Mexico's 5–4 shootout victory.
 In the semi-final match against Haiti on 2 July, Jiménez scored the game's only goal via the penalty spot after being fouled in the first half of extra time.
 In the final against the United States, Jiménez provided a back-heel pass for Jonathan dos Santos' goal, the only one of the match as Mexico won their eighth Gold Cup.
 He was awarded the Golden Ball Award, playing in all six of Mexico's matches and scoring five goals.

 2019–20 CONCACAF Nations League

 On 15 November 2019, Jiménez scored a brace and contributed an assist in El Tris 3–0 victory over Panama.

 2022 FIFA World Cup

 Jiménez was named in Mexico's 26-man final squad for the 2022 FIFA World Cup in Qatar.
+He appeared as a substitute in all three of the team's Group C matches.

+On 9 September 2023, he made his 100th appearance for Mexico, scoring his 30th international goal in 2–2 draw with Australia.

+2024–25 CONCACAF Nations League

+On 23 March 2025, Mexico won the final of the 2024–25 CONCACAF Nations League, defeating Panama by a score of 2–1, with Jiménez scoring both of Mexico's goals.
+Jiménez was also the top scorer in League A of the tournament.

+2025 CONCACAF Gold Cup

+On 6 July 2025, he won the 2025 CONCACAF Gold Cup with Mexico, scoring the equalizing goal in the 27th minute of the final in the 2–1 victory over the United States.
+In his celebration, he paid respect to his former Wolverhampton Wanderers teammate Diogo Jota after he died in a car crash on 3 July 2025.

 Style of play

 A forward, Jiménez is known for his physical presence in the penalty area, as well as his ability to hold-up play and his ability in the air, which allows him to head long passes on or bring the ball down and bring others into play.
-Despite his size, however, he has been described as not just a "traditional number nine," but a "well-rounded player."
+Despite his size, however, Jiménez has been described as not just a "traditional number nine," but a "well-rounded player."
 His playing style has led to comparisons with Zlatan Ibrahimović.
-Jiménez is also known for his high penalty conversion rate.
+He is also known for his high penalty conversion rate.